DFE-Digital/register-trainee-teachers/docs/adr/0006-academic-cycles.md

 The `AcademicCycle` model will return all the trainees and courses with start dates falling within its period.

-We'll also be able to check the funding rules since we’ll have a hard association between the cycle and the funding rules.
+We’ll also be able to check the funding rules since we’ll have a hard association between the cycle and the funding rules.